DeepSportradar/instance-segmentation-challenge/README.md

 ### Downloading the dataset

+The dataset can be found [here](https://www.kaggle.com/datasets/gabrielvanzandycke/deepsport-dataset).
+It can be downloaded and unzipped manually in the deepsport_dataset folder of the project.

+We will here download it programmatically.
 First install the kaggle CLI.

 ```bash
 pip install kaggle